sobolevn/git-secret/_posts/2019-09-18-git-secret-add.md

 ## OPTIONS

+    -i  - does nothing, adding paths to .gitignore is now the default behavior.
-    -i  - adds given files to `.gitignore` if they're not there already -h  - shows this help.
+    -h  - shows this help.